petroemil/Rx.Book/Draft.md

 var person = new { Name = "Emil", Age = 27 };
 ```

-Here the compiler can look at the right side of the equals sign, it won't be able to guess the type of the variable… so it generates one behind the scene.
+Here the compiler can look at the right side of the equals sign, it won't be able to guess the type of the variable... so it generates one behind the scene.

 Let's get back to the original example, and take the refactoring of the code one step further.